hibernate/query-validator/README.md

 ## Usage

+The persistent entity classes must be annotated with JPA mapping annotations.
+XML-based mappings are not supported.

 1. Put `query-validator-1.0-SNAPSHOT.jar` and its dependencies in the compile-time classpath of your project.
 2. Annotate a package or class with the `@CheckHQL` annotation.